 Hello, my name is Autumn David I have been a child care provider since 1996.
 I run a certified child care home in Salem, Oregon.
 In 2003, I received my Associates of Applied Science degree in Criminal Justice.
 I thought I would want to go into the Criminal Justice field but decided to continue my child care business.
 I have also received step 10 in the Oregon registry.

 I have enjoyed being a provider because I am able to be with my child care children as well as being home with my own children.
-I have a lovely husband, three children and three granddaughters.
-My son is 23 years old and my daughters are 29 years old and 16 years old.
+I have a lovely husband, four children and five granddaughters.
+My sons are both 26 years old and my daughters are 33 years old and 19 years old.
 In my free time, I enjoy going to church and attending my family’s sports activities.

 I joined AFSCME because I have seen how much they have helped providers and I love being with people who are so supportive.
 I think it is important to be involved and know what is going on in the child care field.
 I love having a voice that directly affects my business.